-If you have hypertension (high blood pressure), high cholesterol, and/or diabetes, you should pay attention to your numbers and do everything possible to move them to healthier numbers. (hint: most of the tips in this article will help your numbers)
+If you have hypertension (high blood pressure), high cholesterol, or diabetes, you should pay attention to your numbers and do everything possible to move them to healthier numbers. (hint: most of the tips in this article will help your numbers)

 3. Check for sleep apnea

-Sleep apnea affects more that 18 million people and increases your risk for high blood pressure.
+Sleep apnea affects more than 18 million people and increases your risk for high blood pressure.
 If you are getting restless sleep or your partner complains about your snoring, you should do a sleep study to see if you have sleep apnea.

 4. Lose weight/reduce belly fat

 People that are overweight are more at risk for heart disease.
-Excess belly fat or a large waist-to-hip ratio is also unhealthy for your heart.
+Excess belly fat or a sizeable waist-to-hip ratio is also unhealthy for your heart.
 So come up with some weight loss goals and consult with your doctor and a nutritionist for more help in putting together a personal plan.
 Additional ideas: complete a daily food/drink tracking sheet for 30 days and find an accountability partner to check in with every day.

 5. Heart-healthy diet

-Eat lots of fruits and vegetables, whole grains, fatty fish, move to low-fat dairy options, and cut out those unhealthy fats, soda and refined sugar foods.
+Eat lots of fruits and vegetables, whole grains, fatty fish, move to low-fat dairy options, and cut out those unhealthy fats, soda, and refined sugar foods.
 The American Heart Association has other heart-healthy diet recommendations on their website.
 (2)